 I am one of the first fellowship trained obesity medicine physician scientists and educators, and I specialize in the care of adults, adolescents, and children with overweight and obesity.
-After completing my fellowship in obesity medicine & nutrition at MGH and HMS and a Zuckerman fellowship as a mid-career Master of Public Administration student at the Harvard Kennedy School of Government in 2015, I joined the faculty where I provide clinical care, supervise trainees, administer a clinic, and conduct research on obesity, health policy, and health disparities to enhance our knowledge and quality of patient care in the United States and throughout the world.
+After completing my fellowship in obesity medicine & nutrition at MGH and HMS, and a Zuckerman fellowship as a mid-career Master of Public Administration student at the Harvard Kennedy School of Government in 2015, I joined the faculty at MGH and HMS, where I provide clinical care, supervise trainees, and conduct research on obesity, health policy, and health disparities to enhance our knowledge and quality of patient care in the United States and throughout the world.

 Area of Excellence: Clinical Expertise and Innovation

-My clinical interests and expertise revolve around the practice of obesity medicine and nutrition.
-Since 2007, I have been actively involved in clinical work, providing treatment of patients afflicted with obesity; I receive referrals from colleagues locally, regionally, nationally, and internationally.
+My clinical interests and expertise focus on the practice of obesity medicine and nutrition.
+Since 2007, I have been actively involved in clinical work, providing and innovating treatment for patients with obesity; I receive referrals from colleagues locally, regionally, nationally, and internationally.

 I have been actively involved in teaching and supervision of medical students and residents since I began as a fellow at MGH/HMS.
-In addition, I lecture regularly in the HMS course in Health Policy in the first year and Nutrition in the second year.
+I lecture annually in the HMS Pathway course in Health Policy and taught nutrition in the second year for 5 years.
 I received a Certificate for Excellence in Tutoring in the HMS Health Policy New Pathway course, and I was a 2016 nominee for the HMS Donald O’Hara Faculty Prize for Excellence in Teaching (Years I & II).
 I serve as the Obesity Medicine Subspecialty Elective Director for students who rotate in Internal Medicine for MGH.
 I serve as a core educator for board preparation and serve on the outreach team for the American Board of Obesity Medicine (ABOM).
 She conceived and launched the first initiative to address the paucity of obesity education in internal medicine, as the inaugural committee chair for the American College of Physician’s Obesity Advisory Committee.
 In her role, she represented the American College of Physicians on the Obesity Medicine Education Collaborative Steering Committee (OMEC) for American College of Graduate Medical Education (ACGME) competencies in obesity medicine.

 Supporting Activity: Education of Patients and Service to the Community